Hello veggie lovers.

 Resource 7 – Mike Mahlers website is an awesome resource.
 He is vegan but the dude knows how to eat and train and match them accordingly.
 Also, his cookie and healthy treat recipes are awesome.
 I learned a great deal from Mike during his seminar a few years back.
 In fact, I will go as far as to say his advice was life-changing for me.

-Resource 10 – Quorn.
+Resource 9 – Quorn.
 I wanted to find out first what it was and then source a gluten-free option.
-I Googled again and I found this recipe make your own gluten free veggie burgers.
+I Googled again and I found this recipe make your own gluten-free veggie burgers.
 Quorn has given me the most work in this blog as most of their products contain wheat and gluten.
 So for that reason and the bad reaction wheat and gluten can have when we are trying to burn fat and lose weight.
 I can’t recommend Quorn.

 So, there you have it – 90 mins later and we all have a decent vegetarian or vegetable lovers (that’s me) resource page to find an abundance of recipes, ideas, advice, and information to do with everything veggie.

 Thanks for reading